joeyster/Travel-Planner/README.md

 # Travel Planner
 Create a list of places that you can visit and provide multiple ways to move between cities.
-You can take a plane, train, boat, or drive.
-Each method of transit provides a price and travel time.
-The user will provide a starting location and destination and indicate their preferences -- fastest way to reach the destination, slowest way to reach the destination, cheapest way to reach the destination, and most expensive way to reach the destination.
+For this travel planner, there will only be traveling by car.
+The user will provide a starting location and multiple locations they want to travel to and indicate their preferences -- fastest way to reach the destination, time wise or distance wise.

 # Developers
 1. Joey Liao